Sign involutions on para-abelian varieties: Introduction

-In this paper we investigate the \emph{existence of sign involutions} $\sigma$ on twisted forms $X$ of abelian varieties $A$, over general ground fields $k$ of arbitrary characteristic $p\geq 0$.
+In this paper we study various aspects of sign involutions, both of arithmetic and geometric nature.
+Our first goal is to investigate the \emph{existence of sign involutions} $\sigma$ on twisted forms $X$ of abelian varieties $A$, over general ground fields $k$ of arbitrary characteristic $p\geq 0$.
 These $\sigma$ are involutions on $X$ that become a sign involutions with respect to a suitable group law that arises on some base-change.
-The following point of view, developed by Laurent and the third author \cite{Laurent; Schroeer 2021}, is most suitable: A \emph{para-abelian variety} is a proper scheme $X$ such that $X\otimes k'$ admits the structure of an abelian variety, for some field extension $k\subset k'$.
+These varieties are usually introduced as torsors over some abelian variety.
+The following alternative point of view, developed in \cite{Laurent; Schroeer 2024} and \cite{Schroeer 2024}, is most suitable: A \emph{para-abelian variety} is a proper scheme $X$ such that $X\otimes k'$ admits the structure of an abelian variety, for some field extension $k\subset k'$.
 It then turns out that the the subgroup scheme $A\subset\Aut_{X/k}$ that acts trivially on the numerically trivial part $\Pic^\tau_{X/k}$ is an abelian variety, and that the canonical $A$-action on $X$ is free and transitive.
-In turn, one may view the scheme $X$ as a torsor with respect to the abelian variety $A$, and obtains a class $[X]$ in the \emph{Weil--Ch\^{a}telet group} $H^1(k,A)$.
+In turn, one may view the scheme $X$ as a torsor with respect to the abelian variety $A$ (the traditional point of view), and obtains a class $[X]$ in the \emph{Weil--Ch\^{a}telet group} $H^1(k,A)$.
 Our first main result relates these cohomology classes with the kernel $A[2]$ for the multiplication-by-two map and the existence of sign involutions on $X$:

 \begin{maintheorem} (See Thm.\ \ref{divisibility relations}) Let $X$ be a para-abelian variety.
 Then the following are equivalent: \begin{enumerate} \item There is a sign involution $\sigma:X\ra X$. \item We have $2\cdot [X]=0$ in the \emph{Weil--Ch\^{a}telet group} $H^1(k,A)$. \item There is an torsor $P$ with respect to $H=A[2]$ such that $X\simeq P\wedge^H A$. \end{enumerate} \end{maintheorem}